Michael-128/yomichan-safari/README.md

 # Yomichan

-This is my attempt at making yomichan compatible with Safari/Orion browser on iOS, iPadOS and MacOS.
+Yomichan fork, that aims to be compatible with Safari/Orion browser on iOS, iPadOS and MacOS.

 ## Known Issues:
    - Popup doesn't work in Safari